 All respondents in cases under this policy are presumed not responsible for a violation of this policy until they are proven responsible.
-In proving this responsibility, under Title IX regulations, the University will bear the burden of gathering evidence and proving responsibility.
+The University will bear the burden of gathering evidence and proving responsibility.
 In assessing whether a respondent is responsible, the University will use the clear and convincing evidence standard, which is defined in the Definitions Section of this policy found in Appendix A. There will be no presumptions of credibility or bias given for any party or witness; each party or witness's credibility will be objectively judged and weighed, and each party will be objectively treated with respect and without bias.